sonydaman/GitLearning/Readme.md

-`git checkout -b Develop origin/master` How to make a new branch+swtiched into new branch `git push origin -u BranchName` for pushing
-`git checkout -q Testing` how to switch on the branch how to rename the branch.
+`git checkout -b Develop origin/master` How to make a new branch+swtiched into new branch `git push origin -u BranchName` for pushing new branch `git checkout -q Testing` how to switch on the branch how to rename the branch.
    `git branch -m new-name` if we are into same branch